0x3F3F/0x3F3F.github.io/_posts/2019-11-28-Secular-Trend-Commodity-Cycle.md

 theme should be considered a commodity allocation - but I'm choosing to put that in a different silo as has it's own unique driving factors.

-I intend to play this theme my investing in Royalty / Streaming companies, rather than miners or commodity funds.
+I intend to play this theme my investing in <span id="royalty">Royalty / Streaming companies</span>, rather than miners or commodity funds.
 Royalty companies can be considered as a finance business rather than a mining business, providing capital in exchange for revenues.
 Advantages include: